SCCapstone/decision_maker/README.md

 **There are known issues with push notifications in Android emulators**.
 If you are experiencing any issues please try using a real android device.

-If using a real Android device, you cannot use a debug apk.
-You must use a release apk.
-Conversely, if using an Android emulator you must use a debug apk, not a release one.
+If using a real Android device, you cannot use a debug apk; you must use a release apk.
+Inversely, if using an Android emulator you must use a debug apk, not a release one.

 ### 2.1 Compiling and Running the application from the command line
 To run the application from the command line, one must: